Mymyilmaz/idmanagement.gov/_experiments/idfraud.md

 **Reporting Deepfakes**

 There are multiple ways victims can report deepfake attacks.
-Victims of deepfakes could.
+Victims of deepfakes could:

 - Contact law enforcement officials who could possibly help victims by conducting forensic investigations using police reports and evidence gathered from victims.
-- Contact the Federal Bureau of Investigations and report incidents to local FBI offices or the FBI’s 24/7 Cyber Watch at [CyWatch@fbi.gov](mailto:CyWatch@fbi.gov){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+- Contact the Federal Bureau of Investigations and report incidents to local FBI offices or the FBI’s 24/7 Cyber Watch at CyWatch@fbi.gov.
 - Utilize the Securities and Exchange Commission’s services to investigate financial crimes.
 - Report inappropriate content and abuse on social media platforms (i.e. Facebook, Twitter, Instagram, etc.) using the platforms’ reporting procedures.
 - If a victim is under 18 years of age, incidents can be reported to the National Center for Missing and Exploited Children via their cyber tip line at [https://report.cybertip.org](https://report.cybertip.org){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 **Available Resources**

 According to Bobby Chesney and Danielle Citron authors of Deep Fakes: A Looming Challenge for Privacy, Democracy, and National Security, victims may find it challenging taking the civil liability route if overwhelming evidence is unavailable, and even if a malign actor is identified, it may be impossible to use civil remedies if the malign actor is outside of the United States or in a jurisdiction where local legal action is unsuccessful.
 However, there are several resources available for victims of online abuse that could possibly support them in other ways.
-Organizations that are dedicated to helping victims include but are not limited to.
+Organizations that are dedicated to helping victims include but are not limited to:

 - [Cyber Civil Rights Initiative](https://cybercivilrights.org/contact-us/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is an organization that provides a 24-hour crisis helpline, attorney referrals, and guides for removing images from social media platforms and other websites.
 - [EndTab](https://www.endtab.org/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is an organization that provides victims, including universities, law enforcement, nonprofits, judicial systems, healthcare networks, with resources for education and reporting abuse.
-- [The National Suicide Prevention Lifeline]https://988lifeline.org/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a national network of local crisis centers that provides free and confidential emotional support for people in distress.
+- [The National Suicide Prevention Lifeline](https://988lifeline.org/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a national network of local crisis centers that provides free and confidential emotional support for people in distress.
-- [Cybersmile]https://www.cybersmile.org/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a non-profit anti-bullying organization that provides expert support for victims of cyberbullying and online hate campaigns.
+- [Cybersmile](https://www.cybersmile.org/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a non-profit anti-bullying organization that provides expert support for victims of cyberbullying and online hate campaigns.
-- [Identitytheft.gov](http://identitytheft.gov/) is the federal government’s one-stop resource for identity theft victims.
+- [Identitytheft.gov](http://identitytheft.gov){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is the federal government’s one-stop resource for identity theft victims.
 - [Withoutmyconsent.org](https://withoutmyconsent.org/resources/something-can-be-done-guide/evidence-preservation/){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a non-profit organization that provides guides for preserving evidence that could be used in a civil suit.
 - [Google’s Help Center](https://support.google.com/websearch/answer/9116649?hl=en&ref_topic=9173608){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} a resource available via Google that enables victims to remove explicit fake imagery from Google searches.

 ## Conclusion